Skip to main content

 For 1000 ml 1x Buffer BXT, take 800 ml 1x Buffer W (Wash buffer: 100 mM Tris/HCl pH 8.0, 150 mM NaCl, 1 mM EDTA), and add 12.2 g biotin.
 Biotin only dissolves under alkaline conditions, but during the solvation process, the pH value of the buffer decreases.
 Therefore, the pH value needs to be continuously measured and occasionally adjusted to approximately pH 8 with sodium hydroxide.
 After biotin is completely solved, the solution is filled up to 1000 ml with 1x Buffer W.

-The resin can be re-used 3 - 5 times without loss in performance.
+Under ideal conditions, the resin can be re-used >10 times without loss in performance.

 20 ml suspension corresponds to 10 ml resin.
 But in 1 ml column, there is 1 ml resin.